Catholic Schoolhouse Tour 2: Week 21

 Printable Holy Crown of Hungary

-• I found this 8 minute video about William the Conqueror who conquered the Saxons.
-The video and the people in it are not really graphic, but shows some illustrations that are a little weird/could be considered graphic.
-Watch and make sure you’re ok with it before showing to your kids.
+• I found this 8-minute video about William the Conqueror who conquered the Saxons.
+The video and the people in it are not graphic but show some illustrations that are a little weird/could be considered graphic.
+Watch and make sure you’re ok with it before showing it to your kids.
 I thought it was a good summary of the battle and showed some reenactments and strategies employed by William.

 Geography